Brundibár: Storyline

 The plot of the opera shares elements with fairytales such as Hansel and Gretel and The Town Musicians of Bremen.
 Aninka [in English Annette] and Pepíček (Little Joe) are a fatherless sister and brother.
 Their mother is ill, and the doctor tells them she needs milk to recover.
 But they have no money.
 They decide to sing in the marketplace to raise the needed money.
 But the evil organ grinder Brundibár (of this figure Iván Fischer has said, "Everyone knew he represented Hitler") chases them away.
 However, with the help of a fearless sparrow, keen cat, and wise dog, and the children of the town, they are able to chase Brundibár away, and sing in the market square.

 Symbolism

 The opera contains obvious symbolism in the triumph of the helpless and needy children over the tyrannical organ grinder, but has no overt references to the conditions under which it was written and performed.
 However, certain phrases were to the audience clearly anti-Nazi.
 Though Hoffmeister wrote the libretto before Hitler's invasion, at least one line was changed by poet Emil Saudek at Terezin, to emphasize the anti-Nazi message.
 "While the original said,'He who loves so much his mother and father and his native land is our friend and he can play with us,' Saudek's version reads: 'He who loves justice and will abide by it, and who is not afraid, is our friend and can play with us.'"(Karas, p.
 103).

+Reconstruction in War and Remembrance

+In the American miniseries War and Remembrance, in episode 10, an excerpt from the opera Brundibar can be seen being staged on the day of the visit by Red Cross representatives.
+The set design has been reconstructed (painted houses, fences, ice cream cart).
+As the inspectors look into the theatre, the children act out the ending of the 6th scene from the Act 1.